 The owner in this case was considering a stiffening retrofit that would have cost at least hundreds of thousands of dollars to implement bridge-wide because there were so many locations to repair and due to the extent of work and material it would require.
-This begged the question, could something simpler be implemented, saving cost without sacrificing long-term performance?
-It was decided that drilling a large hole to each side of the connection plate weld termination, slightly intercepting the weld toe, may perform well by further increasing web flexibility and providing crack arrest for any existing or future fatigue cracks.
+This raised the question, could something simpler be implemented, saving cost without sacrificing long-term performance?
+It was decided that drilling a large hole to each side of the connection plate weld termination, slightly intercepting the weld toe, might perform well by further increasing web flexibility and providing crack arrest for any existing or future fatigue cracks.
 To make sure it would do the job, a few locations were identified to install a prototype.
-One example of the prototype can be seen in Figure 4.23.
-A 3 inch diameter hole was drilled on each side of the connection plate, surrounding the weld termination and isolating it against web crack propagation.
+One example of the prototype can be seen in Figure 3-23.
+A 3-inch diameter hole was drilled on each side of the connection plate, surrounding the weld termination and isolating it against web crack propagation.
 Following installation of the prototype, the areas were instrumented, along with a couple benchmark locations where no repairs were made.
-Field monitoring of live load stresses in the primary members, in the web gap areas, as well as out-of-plane displacements of the web plate was conducted with random traffic loading.
-The data acquisition was then left in place for two weeks collecting triggered stress time-history data for fatigue evaluation of the prototype.
-The data was used to calibrate a finite element model where different diameter holes were evaluated for the prototype.
+Field monitoring of live-load stresses in the primary members and the web gap areas, as well as out-of-plane displacements of the web plate was conducted with random traffic loading.
+The data acquisition was then left in place for two weeks, collecting triggered stress-time history data for fatigue evaluation of the prototype.
 The FE parametric study concluded that the "two-hole" repair would provide infinite fatigue life.

-Figure 4.22 Distortion-induced fatigue crack growing out of the throat of the weld.
+Figure 3-22.
+Distortion-Induced Fatigue Crack Growing out of the Throat of the Weld